FaisalAhmed0/Core-Deep-RL-algorithms-from-scratch/vpg/README.md

     eps : 1
     epochs: 3000
 ## To see the performance curves run tensorboard on the cmd/terminal:
-    To plot the result run plot_results.py with the same cmd/terminal arguemnts of the training
+    To plot the result run plot_results.py with the same cmd/terminal arguemnts of the training excpet --s